abhinav4809/Todo-Summary-Assistant/README.md

 1. Go to the [Slack App Directory](https://api.slack.com/apps) and click "Create New App".
 2. Choose "From scratch".
-3. Enter an "App Name" (e.g., "TaskFlow Notifier") and select the "Workspace" you want to add it to.
+3. Enter an "App Name" (e.g., "Todo Summary Notifier") and select the "Workspace" you want to add it to.
 Click "Create App".
 4. From your new app's settings page, navigate to **Features > Incoming Webhooks**.
 5. Toggle **Activate Incoming Webhooks** to "On".
 6. Click the **Add New Webhook to Workspace** button.